Gratin De Crepes (Stuffed Baked Crepes)

 Directions

 5. Add in the fillings of your choice into the bechamel sauce.
-In this case, I’m using ham and cheese, and mix to combine.
-Set aside
+In this recipe, I’m using ham and cheese, and mix to combine.
+Set aside.

 9. Cook on one side for 1 min.
 Once the corners peel off from the pan, it is ready to be flipped.
-Cook on the other side for 30s and set it aside.
-Continue for the rest of the batter
+Cook on the other side for 30 seconds and set it aside.
+Continue for the rest of the batter.

-12. Bake in the oven at 175˚C for 15min, or until the cheese melts into a golden brown colour
+12. Bake in the oven at 175˚C for 15 mins, or until the cheese melts into a golden brown colour.

 DID YOU MAKE THIS RECIPE?